chmike/securecookie/README.md

 read the last section [Authentication with secure cookies](#authentication-with-secure-cookies).

-**Warning:** Because this package impacts security of web applications, it is a critical functionaly. e still need reviews to be production ready.
+**Warning:** Because this package impacts security of web applications, it is a critical functionaly.
+It still need reviews to be production ready.
 Feedback is welcome.

 ## Installation